mpinter/vpm-text/README.md

 All in all, this means that while humans can use the information provided by it to instantly know how far can they push with upgrades before their application starts to break (provided that everything works as intended), package managers are still left in the dark in terms of knowing which version changes the dependencies or how severe this change is.
 We will get back to semantic versioning in the implementation chapter, but until then it serves no further purpose for this paper.

-#### Bundler

-Bundler is the primary package manager for ruby applications - or in the community's lingo, it is a 'gem to manage gems' (gems are ruby's packages).
-In a fashion similar to python, ruby does not really support having multiple versions of the same package available as dependencies to different ones (since there is no module system akin to the one in node.js that would attempt to resolve the package within it's namespace).
-TODO?

-As far as the resolve algorithm goes, Bundler have actually changed it's reslolver backend just in march of this year - previously, it used a custom one, presently the Molinillo resolver from CocoaPods (a package manager for Cocoa) has took it's place.
-Yet, both of said resolvers take essentially a common aproach to to the problem - the one of backtracking the dependencies in case of conflict, with Molinillo having the advantage of performing a lookahead.

-That is, at heart, both of the algorithms mark gems as prepared for installation greedily, and once a confict emerges, they try to recursively solve the problem.
-Note that this means that Bundler, unlike for example NPM, performs a separate precomputation step on required dependencies (and tries to solve the conflicts) before continuing with the install step.

-Let us perhaps briefly adress the criticism that tends to be leveled against NPM in comparison with Bundler - the latter having a better reputation of installing what is needed without the need of developer intervention.
-The algorithm Bundler uses for automatic resolution might be problematic to use in node.js's package format environment.
-First of, this is in part due to the nature of the structure of packages - or how carefull they need to be with their requirements.
-Without the ability to add multiple versions of a single package to the same program, the authors of the gems, if they want them to be used by as many people as possible, need to ensure they do not require any gem that locks them out of a spectrum of projects for which it would conflict.
-Secondly, there is the structure of the dependency tree itself - with Bundler's being flat, the recursion on it is also shallower than it may be in a comparably large node.js project.

 #### Pip

 As it is with many of the names given by the programming community, PIP is also a recursive acronym, which can stand for either "Pip Installs Packages" or "Pip Installs Python".
 That is, PIP serves as a package manager in the Python universe, working in conjunction with Python Package Index to find and download the desired modules.